 1. Get Into Color Theory

 Color in photography plays an important role.
 It determines how we perceive an image.
-By analysing colours and their relationships with one another, colour theory seeks to define this.
+Color theory analyzes colors and their relationships with one another.

-Colors have different psychological associations (we’ll have a look at those later).
-Different combinations of color determine how a photograph is comprehended.
+Colors have different psychological associations.
+(We’ll take a look at those later).
+Different combinations of color determine how we comprehend a photograph.

 2. Understand Color Theory and the Landscape

-Since the invention of color photography, color has been a driving force behind the reading of a photograph.
-Color theory gives photographers the tools to assess colors in terms of their visual relationship to each other.
+Since the invention of color photography, color has dictated how we perceive a photograph.
+Color theory allows photographers to assess colors and their relationship to each other.

-In landscape photography, subject matter can range from the monochromatic to scenes that run the full gamut of the visible spectrum.
+In landscape photography, the subject matter can be monochromatic.
+Other scenes run the full visible spectrum.

-Color theory allows landscape photographers to harness the make-up of a landscape.
-You’ll figure out what harmonises or disrupts an image long before you take the image.
-This will save you time and help you create better images.
+Color theory allows landscape photographers to harness the makeup of a landscape.
+You’ll figure out what harmonizes or disrupts an image before you take the image.
+This saves you time.
+And it also helps you create better images.

 3. Check out the Color Wheel

-It dates back to the 18th century and it’s still used by visual artists today.
-The traditional color wheel is a simple visualisation of colors and their interconnection with each other.
+It dates back to the 18th century.
+And it’s still used by visual artists today.
+The color wheel is a simple visualization of colors and their connection with each other.

 All creative applications of color exist within the color wheel.
-This allows photographers to refer back to the tool as a handy guide.
-Here is a version below:
+This allows photographers to refer to the tool as a handy guide.
+Here is a version below.

 This is the bedrock of color theory.
 It’s the visual basis on which effective color relationships are founded.